Parents swap, sell baby formula as Biden focuses on shortage

 She said there was already a stigma attached to being a non-breastfeeding mom and that the group has become supportive.
 “To not be able to have that formula, it’s scary,” she said.

-She said she and others in the group are helping each other, finding stores which may have the formula in stock and getting formula to mothers who need it.
+She said she and others in the group are helping each other, finding stores that might have the formula in stock and getting it to mothers who need it.

 Kimberly Anderson, 34, of Hartford County, Maryland, said her 7 1/2-month-old son takes a prescription formula that has been nearly impossible to find locally.
 She turned to social media and said people in Utah and Boston found the formula, which she paid to have shipped.

-Erika Thompson, 28, a mother of three in Wallingford, Connecticut said it’s become almost a full-time job for her to track down the hypoallergenic formula her 3 1/2-month-old daughter, Everly, must have.
+Erika Thompson, 28, a mother of three in Wallingford, Connecticut, said it’s become almost a full-time job for her to track down the hypoallergenic formula her 3 1/2-month-old daughter, Everly, needs.
 She said friends out of state have also been looking for her and shipping cans if they find them.
 She is down to one small sample can, which she said might last a couple more days.

 “You can travel everywhere — countless towns, stores, Amazon, online,” she said.
 “Honestly, it’s heartbreaking.”

-She said she was unable to produce an adequate supply of milk, but she should not have to explain that to people.
+She said her body was not able to produce an adequate supply of milk, but she should not have to explain that to people.
 “It’s not our fault,” she said.

-Shortages of basic goods have been a problem since the start of the coronavirus pandemic in early 2020.
-Access to medical supplies, computer chips, household appliances, autos and other goods has been hurt by closed factories and outbreaks of the virus, as well as storms and other climate-related events.
+Shortages of basic goods have been a problem since the start of the coronavirus pandemic.
+Access to medical supplies, computer chips, household appliances, cars and other goods has been hurt by closed factories and outbreaks of the virus, as well as storms and other climate-related events.

+Dr. Navneet Hundal, a pediatric gastroenterologist at Massachusetts General Hospital in Boston, said she and other pediatricians have been grappling with the formula shortage for months.

+“This is ruling our clinical practices right now,” she said.
+“It kind of blows my mind that just now it is becoming more talked about.
+We’ve been struggling with this since February.
+It‘s like putting out fires every day.”

 The Food and Drug Administration warned consumers on Feb.
 17 to avoid some powdered baby formula products from a Sturgis, Michigan, facility run by Abbott Nutrition, which then initiated a voluntary recall.
 According to findings released in March by federal safety inspectors, Abbott failed to maintain sanitary conditions and procedures at the plant.

 The FDA launched its investigation after four babies became sick with a rare bacterial infection after consuming formula manufactured at the plant.
-All four had to be hospitalized and two died.
-Chicago-based Abbott said in a statement “there is no evidence to link our formulas to these infant illnesses.”
+All four were hospitalized and two died.
+Chicago-based Abbott said in a statement, “there is no evidence to link our formulas to these infant illnesses.”
 Samples of the bacteria collected from the infants did not match those found in the company’s factory, Abbott noted.

-On Tuesday, the FDA said it was working with U.S. manufacturers to increase their output and streamlining paperwork to allow more imports.
-The agency noted that supply chain issues associated with the pandemic were part of the problem and that consumers bought more baby formula in April than in the month before the recall.
+On Tuesday, the FDA said it was working with U.S. manufacturers to increase their output and streamline paperwork to allow more imports.

 Eaton-Robb reported from Columbia, Connecticut.
-Associated Press writer Mike Catalini in Trenton, New Jersey, contributed to this report.
+Associated Press writers Mike Catalini in Trenton, New Jersey, and Steve LeBlanc in Boston contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.